First strike in six decades closes famous Japan department store

 Sitting atop one of the world's busiest railway stations, it is the jewel in the crown in the Sogo and Seibu chain of 10 department stores owned by Seven & i Holdings around Japan.

-However, the 83-year-old building in Ikebukuro needs renovation and the chain has not made a profit for five years, so Seven & i wants to sell it to US investment group Fortress.
+However, the 83-year-old building in Ikebukuro needs renovation and because the chain has not made a profit for five years, Seven & i wants to sell it to US investment group Fortress.

-"I think the strike is groundbreaking," pensioner Susumu Aso, 68, told AFP, in front of the black shutters that have come down in front of the normally bustling building's windows.

 "I'm so interested so I took a two-hour train ride to see it.
-I think it will have a great impact nationally."
+I think it will have a great impact nationally," pensioner Susumu Aso, 68, told AFP.

+"(A strike) is something that I have only seen in textbooks," one young passerby told broadcaster NHK.

-Japan's department stores have struggled in recent years to adapt their seemingly antiquated business models to 21st-century consumers' shopping habits.
+Japan's department stores have struggled in recent years to adapt to 21st-century consumers' shopping habits.

-Michael Causton, co-founder of research firm JapanConsuming, said the number of department stores has tumbled from 311 in 1999 to 181, and some of those now operate as shopping malls or hybrids.
+Michael Causton, co-founder of research firm JapanConsuming, said the number of department stores has tumbled from 311 in 1999 to 181.

+"Away from the main conurbations, suburban and terminal shopping malls have taken over... as the main shopping destinations in most cities, leaving department stores and older shopping buildings with fewer and fewer customers, while local shopping streets are full of empty store fronts," Causton said.

+Strikes are rare in Japan, with only 33 recorded in the world's third-largest economy in 2022, according to the labour ministry.

 kh-str-hih/stu/dan